Caffeine and Your Child

 Article Translations: (Spanish)

-A stimulant that affects kids and adults similarly, caffeine is naturally produced in the leaves and seeds of many plants.
-Caffeine is also made artificially and added to certain foods.
 Caffeine is defined as a drug because it stimulates the central nervous system.
-At lower levels, it can make people feel more alert and energetic.
+It affects kids and adults similarly and, at lower levels, can make people feel more alert and energetic.

 In both kids and adults, too much caffeine can cause: